TillF/WASA-SED/docs/index.md

 …
 ```

-*Subbasin-ID*: Map-ID of sub-basin <br>
+*Subbasin-ID*: ID of sub-basin <br>
-*section-ID*: Map-ID of cross-section in the sub-basin's reservoir <br>
+*section-ID*: ID of cross-section in the sub-basin's reservoir <br>
 *year*: Year of simulation <br>
 *day*: Day of simulation <br>
 *hour*: Hour of simulation <br>
 *nbr. points*: Number of points at the cross section in the sub-basin's reservoir <br>
 *y-axis*: Bed elevation changes in the cross section of the reservoir (from left to right, seen from upstream) \[m]

-Example: After each time step, e.g. after one day, the most upstream cross section (section 1) of the reservoir of the sub-basin with the Map-ID 60 holds 11 values of bed elevation, changed because of either deposition or erosion processes (460.00 m, 451.00 m, 450.00 m, etc).
-Currently, the model generates an output file for each cross section of the sub-basin’s reservoir (e.g. ```res_60_sec1_bedchange.out``` referred to cross section 1 and sub-basin with Map-ID 60).
+Example: After each time step, e.g. after one day, the most upstream cross section (section 1) of the reservoir of the sub-basin with the ID 60 holds 11 values of bed elevation, changed because of either deposition or erosion processes (460.00 m, 451.00 m, 450.00 m, etc).
+Currently, the model generates an output file for each cross section of the sub-basin’s reservoir (e.g. ```res_60_sec1_bedchange.out``` referred to cross section 1 and sub-basin with ID 60).

-**6)** ```res_”Map-ID”_sedbal.out```
+**6)** ```res_”ID”_sedbal.out```

 ```
 Subbasin-ID, year, day, hour, sed_input(ton/timestep), sed_output(ton/timestep), sedimentation(ton/timestep), cum_sedimentation(ton)